SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-sessions.md

 ## Code Walk Through - Trusted Certificates

-when we initialize the connection to the service, we can specify whether to use TLS or not. to use TLS, we replaced this line
+when we initialize the connection to the service, we can specify whether to use TLS or not. to use TLS, we replaced this line from the Spring Cloud tutorial:

 ```java
 properties.setProperty(JCSMPProperties.HOST, solaceMessagingServiceInfo.getSmfHost());